 - Don’t tell them they are in a “cult” or are being “mind-controlled” or “brainwashed”

-- Don’t refer to their leader as a “cult leader.”
+- Don’t refer to their leader or minister as a “cult leader.”

 - Don’t suggest that the members of the group aren’t Christians.